-- 1. A formalised and comprehensive Compliance Scheduling Process could be established to incorporate the legislative requirements relating to the power station.
-Inclusion of parameters relating to requirements other than EGL17 would ensure alignment with other processes.
-For example, Capacity stated within the Environmental Licence (L8326) aligns with that of the ERA Licence (EGL17) - 2.
-An internal compliance audit process could be established to ensure ongoing compliance, this could be aligned with the requirement to submit annual compliance reports to the ERA.
+Recommendation 1 Action plan 1 1.
+A formalised and comprehensive Compliance Scheduling Process could be established to incorporate the legislative requirements relating to the power station.
+Inclusion of parameters relating to requirements other than EGL4 would ensure alignment with other processes.
+For example, Capacity stated within the Environmental Licence (L8326) aligns with that of the ERA Licence (EGL4) Action Plan not mandatory for inclusion in post audit implementation plan as detailed in Audit Guidelines (July 2009) Section 11.9.
+These items will be reviewed and actioned through internal management systems and will form part of next Audit/Review process.
+2. An internal compliance audit process could be established to ensure ongoing compliance, this could be aligned with the requirement to submit annual compliance reports to the ERA.